leovre/projectOne/README.md

-PROJECT 1: Endless runner
+PROJECT 1: Infinite Runner

 UX/UI:
-user will click the play button, it will disappear, and a score number will replace the play button.
+When the website is launched, the game will start automatically.

-user will use up arrow to jump over obstacles that will come towards the player.
+The user will use space to jump over obstacles that will come towards the player.

-the longer the game goes(the higher the score number), the faster the obstacles that will come to the player.

-if user gets hit by one of the obstacles, the game will end and the score will be displayed to the player.
+if user gets hit by one of the obstacles, the game will end and the score will be displayed to the player while having the option to restart the game.

+The user cannot use any other keys other than the space bar to jump.

+when the game restarts, scores will be reset and (future feature) the speed will go back to default.

 FEATURES TO ADD:
-use the down arrow to slide and avoid other type of obstacles. use side keys to move around the arena. use weapon to slay down other creatures.
+use the down arrow to slide and avoid other type of obstacles. use side keys to move around the arena. use weapon to slay mobs.